Our Team

 Buraaq Alrawai

-Undergraduate, UC Merced (2019)
+Undergraduate researcher, UC Merced (2019)

 Buraaq studies Mechanical Engineering at the University of California, Merced.
 He is interested in developing automation solutions for sustainability oriented labs.